 If resonates with you, know that you are not alone and that it is not your fault!
 Several studies have actually shown that restrictive diets can have a huge impact on your mental health.
 The Minnesota Starvation Experiment, which was published in 1950, is one of most referenced and comprehensive research studies on the physiological and psychological effects of hunger.

 Let's review a quick example to understand exactly how much weight loss produced these dramatic results.
-If a 180 pound man loses 25% of his body weight in 6 months, that is equivalent to losing 45 pounds in 6 months or about 7.5 pounds per month.
+If a 180-pound man loses 25% of his body weight in 6 months, that is equivalent to losing 45 pounds in 6 months or about 7.5 pounds per month.
 I don't know about your guys, but I find it pretty incredible that a relatively moderate amount of weight loss can have such a negative impact on your mental health.

 More recently, scientists have uncovered some of the biological mechanisms by which restrictive dieting leads to overeating and weight gain.
 Rapid weight loss triggers your fat cells to release hormones and chemical signals to your brain that increase appetite and decrease metabolism.

-How to Stop Restrictive Dieting:
+How to Stop Restrictive Dieting

 Now that you understand the psychological and physiological forces behind the restrictive dieting and overeating cycle you can see how challenging it can be to stop the cycle on your own.
 Work with a professional to stop the cycle once and for all!
 Contact me HERE to get started!

 02 - SKIPPING MEALS

 While it is true that some people feel better when eating infrequently (1 - 2 times per day or intermittent fasting of various degrees), I have found that most people who skip meals or go for long periods of time without eating are prone to overeating, weight gain, and even anxiety.

-How to Stop Skipping Meals:
+How to Stop Skipping Meals

 03 - EATING TOO QUICKLY

-Satiety, or the feeling of fullness after a meal, is regulated by a network of signals between your gastrointestinal system and the appetite-regulating neurons in your central nervous system.
-For example, you have stretch receptors in the lining of your stomach that are activated as your stomach fills with food and liquid when you eat.
+You have stretch receptors in the lining of your stomach that are activated as your stomach fills with food and liquid when you eat.
 Signals from these receptors tell your brain that your are full, which encourages you to stop eating.
-When partially digested food reaches the small intestine, it also triggers the release of several appetite-regulating hormones, including cholecystokinin (CCK), peptide YY (PYY), oxyntomodulin (OXM), and glucagon-like-peptide-1 (GLP-1).
-All of these hormones inhibit appetite and encourage a decrease in food intake.

 Give yourself at least 20 minutes to finish a meal or snack.
 This is about the amount of time it takes for your brain to register the satiety signals from your gastrointestinal tract.

 Use the Eating Awareness Journal to track how fast you are eating, and make a goal to increase your eating time by 5 minutes every week.

 Work with me for more mindful and intuitive eating techniques like these.
 Contact me HERE for more info!

 04 - NOT GETTING ENOUGH SLEEP

 Scientists have recently discovered that sleep deprivation is powerful enough to actually increase appetite and decrease metabolism.
 One research study even found that people who don't get enough sleep eat 20% more than they normally would.
-That could be an additional 240 to 400 calories per day (based on a 1200 to 2000 calorie diet, respectively), just from one night of sleeping less than 6 hours!
+That could be an additional 240 to 400 calories per day (based on a 1200 - 2000 calorie diet), just from one night of sleeping less than 6 hours!

 This diagram illustrates the many ways sleep deprivation leads to overeating and weight gain.

-How to Get More Sleep:
+How to Get More Sleep

 Get sunlight at least 20 minutes per day to regulate circadian rhythms and melatonin production.

-For more tips on how to get a good night sleep read my previous post:
+For more tips on how to get a good night sleep read my previous post

-But first, I want to let you know that change takes time and it is okay if you start working on decreasing just one of these habits.
+But first, I want to let you know that change takes time and it is okay if you start working changing just one of these habits.
 In fact, I encourage you to start working on only one habit at a time.

 SPREAD LOVE TO THE COMMUNITY